Lee Yoon-jung

 Lee Yoon-jung (born January 31, 1974) is a South Korean television director and producer.
 She started her broadcasting career in television station MBC in 1997.
 She garnered attention for her distinctive directing style, particularly in short dramas like "Taereung National Village" and drama Beating Heart.
 Lee is best known for directing the popular drama Coffee Prince.

 Early life and education

-Lee's dream of working in broadcasting was ignited during her middle school years as she watched director Hwang In-roe's MBC drama What Do Women Live by?.

-Upon completing high school, she decided to pursue a bachelor's degree in Journalism and Broadcasting at Yonsei University.
-Throughout her four years in college, she actively participated in theater clubs and school broadcasts, gaining valuable practical experience.
-During her senior year, she prepared her resume and applied to various media broadcasting and advertising companies, only to face rejection from all of them.
-This experience was incredibly tough and led her to question her own abilities.
+Lee was born on January 31, 1974.
+During middle school, she was inspired by director Hwang In-roe's MBC drama What Do Women Live by? and began to aspire to a career in broadcasting.
+After graduating from high school, she enrolled at Yonsei University to pursue a bachelor's degree in Journalism and Broadcasting.
+Throughout her four years at university, Lee gained practical experience by actively participating in theater clubs and school broadcasts.